demirsenturk/disk-migration/Pv2-UltraDisk.md

 # How to Upgrade a Data Disk using a Snapshot
+( Premium V2 -> Ultra Disk )

 ## Step 1: Access Disk Settings